Rangi42/polishedcrystal/README.md

 * Add: Strength is Fighting-type (non-Faithful).
 * Fix: Zap Cannon has 120 power.
 * Fix: Game console names in room.
+* Fix: Yellow Forest gate clerk does not face you
+* Fix: Read hidden Ruins of Alph tablet from one direction